naiiis/portofolio_muzena_hisyam/README.md

-# portofolio_muzena_hisyam
+# portopolio_muzena_hisyam
-This portfolio illustrates the journey of competency development through various projects and team collaborations.
+This portpolio illustrates the journey of competency development through various projects and team collaborations.
 Each experience presented demonstrates the ability to think critically, manage information, and produce relevant solutions.